annelo-msft/gists/lro/scm-pattern/readme.md

 In response to the client request, the service sends a response containing values that in some way indicate the operation has started.

-It may be fully specified in the service API how the client can send subsequent requests for updates regarding the status of the operation and whether the operation has completed.
+The service API may fully specify how the client should send requests for updates regarding the status of the operation and whether the operation has completed.
 Alternatively, the service's initial response may contain values that tell the client how to make these subseqent requests.
 The service response may optionally indicate to the client that the operation has already completed.